Development

 ## body.html

-This is the HTML body of the page.
-You should only include the contents of the `<body>`.
-Ubidots will then put all of it within the actual Page's body.
+This file defines the HTML body of the page.
+Include only the contents of `<body>`.
+Ubidots then inserts that content into the actual Page body.
 For example:

 Your code: